dguest/mlbnn/README.md

 Part 1: Data Pipeline
 =====================

-Matt has the best grad students.
-They are diligent.
-They never complain.
-They never sleep.
-They don't even eat unless the food uses AtlasStyle.
-You've heard of the top 5 grad students on ATLAS, Matt's are better than all those.
-We just have to get Matt up and running so that he can supervise these badass minions.

-One thing that they keep screwing up is the data pipeline.
+Matt has the best grad students, but they keep screwing up is the data pipeline.
 They make it too complicated!
 Sure, maybe DxAOD -> TinyxAOD -> PhysicsNtuple -> miniTinyNtuple -> HDF5 -> pickled numpy got the job done, but now his paper is in approval and Convener Mc Jerkface wants to make some "trival" check that requires rerunning everything!
 Not cool!

-Matt wishes that his students had just produced their silly training dataset directly from the DxAOD, so that this would be an easy one-step process.
+Matt wishes that his students had just produced their training dataset directly from the DxAOD, so that this would be an easy one-step process.
+This also gives us a nice example that will work outside your analysis group.

-### Aside: Frameworks are Born to Die ###

-Analysis frameworks are the first thing to die when a postdoc stops writing code.
-Matt doesn't want to see an example of how to train neural networks in CommonxAODHelperTools, even though he's an expert, because his grad student only knows TAnalFactory.
-They were both once understood by the postdoc who wrote them, but that guy works at Apple now.
-Matt just needs something simple, not a framework.
-The bells and whistles like calibration tools can be added in later.

-### Minimal Dumping Tool ###

-Since xAODs are the only universal API that ATLAS has for data, Matt is going to dump directly from that.
-All the code to do this stuff lives in `atlas-sw`.
-Again, we want to separate crufty "ATLAS" things from "ML" things.
+All the code to dump stuff lives in `atlas-sw`.
+Again, we want to separate "ATLAS" things from "ML" things.
 First we'll grab a simulated sample to work with.

 ```
 rucio get --nrandom 1 mc16_13TeV.410470.PhPy8EG_A14_ttbar_hdamp258p75_nonallhad.deriv.DAOD_FTAG2.e6337_e5984_s3126_r9781_r9778_p3415/